-Apparently Tekaloid 318 is ‘a superior coach paint with excellent flow characteristics and is particularly suitable for brush application but can be sprayed.
+Apparently Tekaloid 318 is ‘a superior coach paint with excellent flow characteristics.
+It is particularly suitable for brush application but can be sprayed.
 It has excellent gloss and colour stability, a superb appearance and durability’.

 Sounds great doesn’t it?